-WASHINGTON, D.C. — The U.S. Supreme Court on Feb.
-25 denied a petition for writ of certiorari filed by a borrower who challenged an appeals court’s decision that affirmed dismissal of his claims for violation of the Racketeer Influenced and Corrupt Organizations Act against a bank (John M. Barone v.
+WASHINGTON, D.C. — The U.S. Supreme Court on April 15 denied a borrower’s petition for rehearing of a court’s dismissal of his claims for violation of the Racketeer Influenced and Corrupt Organizations Act against a bank (John M. Barone v.
 Wells Fargo Bank, N.A., a.k.a., et al., No. 18-783, U.S. Sup.).

 NEW ORLEANS — After holding that a mortgage servicer had the authority to foreclose on a property, the Fifth Circuit U.S. Court of Appeals on April 12 affirmed the dismissal of a fourth amended complaint filed by borrowers and a decision granting summary judgment on a loan servicer’s judicial foreclosure counterclaim (Bruce W. Bowman, III, et al. v.
 CitiMortgage, Incorporated, No. 18-10867, 5th Cir., 2019 U.S. App.
 LEXIS 10910).